simartathgir/Chat-Application/README.md

 ### Creating a user

-1. On the welcome page, click on the `Get Started` button
+1. On the welcome page, click "Get Started."
-2. Select the `sign up here` text at the bottom of the popup to create a profile
+2. Select "sign up here" at the bottom of the popup to create an account.
-3. Enter a username, email, password and password confirmation to sign up
+3. Enter a username, email, password, and password confirmation to sign up.
-4. Repeat these steps with unique usernames to create multiple accounts
+4. Repeat these steps with different usernames to create multiple accounts.

 ### Creating a chat room

-1. On the home screen, click the `+` button besides the `Chat` pane
+1. On the home screen, click the "+" button next to the Chat pane.
-2. In the popup, enter a list of space-seperated valid usernames to include all the users in the chat room
+2. In the popup, enter a list of space-separated valid usernames to include in the chat room.
-3. Enter a name for the name of the chat
+3. Provide a name for the chat room.
-4. Click the `Create Chat` button
+4. Click "Create Chat."

 ### Messaging

-1. Type a message in the chat box and click enter to send it to other users in the chat
+1. Type your message in the chat box and press Enter to send it to the room.
-2. To delete a message, click on the `...` to the right of any hovered message and click delete
+2. To delete a message, hover over it, click the "..." on the right, and select "Delete."
-3. To delete a chat room, Click the `x` next to the chat's name
+3. To delete a chat room, click the "x" next to the chat's name.

 ### Searching

-1. To search through a particular chat room, first enter a chat room
+1. To search within a chat room, first enter the room.
-2. Press the circular button on the top-right corner besides the `Users` pane
+2. Click the circular button at the top-right corner next to the Users pane.
-3. Type in a query and wait for the model to analyze and respond.
-(Don't forget to set you API key in the .env file)
+3. Type your query and wait for the model to analyze and respond (ensure your API key is set in the .env file).

 ## Examples
 1. ![Chat App sign-up screenshot](images/11.png)